V4Fire/Client/src/components/base/b-tree/README.md

 By default, if the component is switched to the `multiple` mode, this value is set to `true`, otherwise it is set to `false`.

-### [lazyRender = `false`]
+### [lazyRender = `'folded'`]

-If set to true, the component will be lazily rendered using `asyncRender`.
-This mode allows you to optimize the rendering of large trees, but there may be "flickering" when the component is completely re-rendered.
+This option enables lazy rendering mode for the tree.
+Lazy rendering is extremely useful when displaying large trees and can have a dramatic effect on the rendering speed of the component.

+Lazy rendering has several operating strategies:

+1. `'folded'` - In this mode, collapsed nodes will not be rendered.
+   This is the default strategy.

+2. `'items'` - In this mode, all nodes of the tree are rendered asynchronously using asyncRender.
+   You can fine-tune the rendering strategy using the `renderFilter`, `nestedRenderFilter`, and `renderChunks` props.
+   Please note that in this rendering mode, the tree may "flicker" during complete redrawing.

+3. `'all'` - In this mode, the tree is rendered fully lazily, essentially combining the `folded` and `items` modes.

+Also, for backward compatibility, this prop can accept boolean values:

+1. `false` - lazy rendering is disabled.
+2. `true` - lazy rendering in the `'items'` mode.

 ### [renderFilter]

 A common filter to render items via `asyncRender`.
-It is used to optimize the process of rendering items.
+It is used to optimize the rendering process for items.
 This option only works in `lazyRender` mode.

 ```